 Flash hardware acceleration can cause performance or display issues with certain Flash videos (e.g., high CPU usage, system instability, hangs, white or green screen, double image split by horizontal green line, no full-screen video, distortion, sound plays but no video).
 As a workaround, you can turn off hardware acceleration in your Flash Player display settings.

-This may only be a temporary solution; however, since the Flash setting to turn off hardware acceleration is stored as an LSO (Flash cookie).
-Clearing cookies in Firefox also deletes this type of cookie (see bug 508167), as will using an extension such as BetterPrivacy, and that will turn hardware acceleration back on.
+This may only be a temporary solution, as long as the Flash setting to turn off hardware acceleration is stored as an LSO (Flash cookie), as reported for Flash 10.3 in this Adobe forum thread.
+Clearing cookies in Firefox deletes this type of cookie, as will using an extension such as BetterPrivacy.

 No audio when Flash video originates from an external site

 A Flash video originating from an external website may be embedded on a web page, such as a blog that embeds a video from YouTube.
 If the audio fails to play, open the Flash Player Settings Manager and select the Global Storage Settings Panel.
 An Adobe Flash Player Settings Manager applet will load as a Flash object.
 Check the box, “Allow third-party Flash content to store data on your computer” then try the video again.

 Note: If Flash 11.3 is installed, first read: Flash Player 11.3 Audio Update at Adobe's forum.